colehahn/colehahn-iris-keymap/README.md

 - scrolling for using mouse
 - swap hands for when using mouse
 - dynamic macros? have leds indicate when recording, etc
+- save preferred color instead of swapping back to red

 ## How to flash to board: